RodzanIskandar/Analyzing_Man_Fashions_in_E-commerce_Shopee_Indonesia/README.md

 **Convert K or M to Integer thousand or Miliion Python:** [https://gist.github.com/gajeshbhat/67a3db79a6aecd1db42343190f9a2f17](https://gist.github.com/gajeshbhat/67a3db79a6aecd1db42343190f9a2f17)

 # Web Scraping
-scrape over 2000 product postings in sales man's fashion from [https://shopee.co.id/Pakaian-Pria-cat.33?page=0&sortBy=sales](https://shopee.co.id/Pakaian-Pria-cat.33?page=0&sortBy=sales) With each post got the following:
+Scrape over 2000 product postings in sales man's fashion from [https://shopee.co.id/Pakaian-Pria-cat.33?page=0&sortBy=sales](https://shopee.co.id/Pakaian-Pria-cat.33?page=0&sortBy=sales) With each post got the following:
 1. nama = name of product
 2. Kategori = The category of the product
 3. jenis = more detail in the category section